hyfydistro/daily-algorithm-problems/beginners start here/javascript-problems/bouncing-balls/README.md

 The `while` loop creates a new instance of our `Ball()` using random values generated with out random() function, then using `push()` to store onto the end of our `balls` array.
 It is under the constraint that the number of balls should be no more than 25. i.e. When we have 25 balls on screen, no more balls will appear.
 This is editable; you can try varying the number in `balls.lenght < 25` to get more or fewer balls on screen.
 Depending on how much processing power your computer / browser has.

+* `loop()` function

+  - Sets the canvas fill to semi-transparent black, draws a rectangle of the color across the whole width and height of the canvas, using `fillRect()` (the four parameters provide a start coordinate, and a width and height for the rectangle drawn).

+  This serves to cover up the previous frame's drawing before the next one next one is drawn.
+If you don't do this, you'll just see snakes worming their way around the canvas instead of balls moving!

+  The color of the fill is set to semi-transparent, `rgb(0, 0, 0, 0.25)`, to allow the previous few frames to shine through slightly, producing the little trails behind the balls as they move.
+If you changed 0.25 to 1, you won't see them mat all any more.

+  - loops through all the balls n the `balls` array, and runs each ball's `draw()` and `update()` function to draw each one on the screen, then do the necessary updates to posiotn and velocity in time for the next frame.

+  - Runs the function again using the `requestAnimationFrame()` method.
+When this method is repeatedly run and passed the same function name, it runs that function a set number of times per second to create a smooth animation.
+This is done recursively, which means that the function is calling itself every time it runs, so it runs over and over again.

+Call the function once to get the animation started :

+        loop();

 ## Keynotes

 * To equal the width and height of the browser viewport, the area that the webpage appears on, can be obtained from `Window.innerWidth` and `Window.innerHeight` properties.